fireundubh/playwithfire/bash-tags.md

 ## Actors.DeathItem

-> **Supported Games:** FO3, FNV, TES4

-Modifies actor death items.
 Modification of the (INAM) Death Item subrecord in the following record types:

 Game | Signature | Name
 :--- | :--- | :---